-In line with the National Curriculum, we teach children key knowledge about how computers and computer systems work, how they are designed and programmed and how to debug.
+This year we are introducing the Teach Computing scheme which is aligned with the National Curriculum.
+We teach children key knowledge about how computers and computer systems work, how they are designed and programmed and how to debug.
 Learners gain an understanding of computational systems of all kinds, whether or not they include computers.

-By the time they leave our school, children will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
-The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning.
+Through the strands of Programming, Multimedia, Technology in our Lives, Online Safety and Data Handling children will gain key knowledge and skills in the main areas of the computing curriculum.
+The objectives within each strand support the progression of learning across the key stages, ensuring a solid grounding for future learning.